Actindo-AG/Documentation/RetailSuiteAccounting/Integration/03_ManageAccounts.md

 2. Enter an account name in the *Description* field.

-3. Click the *Tax type* drop-down list and select the appropriate option:
+3. Click the *Tax type* drop-down list and select the appropriate option.
+The following options are available:

       - **( )No tax**
       - **(I)Input tax**